 We will also look at chemical stains and in particular the process of ebonising oak (creating a rich dark black colour), using the inherent properties of the wood itself to create a colour rather than relying purely on a wood dye.

-We will also touch on areas that can’t be practiced in full due to either time constraints of slowing drying products or the limitations of working with non-toxic products.
-These include an explanation of how to achieve a mirror finish, which includes understanding what is happening at a microscopic level to the surface.
+We will also touch on areas that can’t be practiced in full due to either time constraints of slow drying products or the limitations of working with non-toxic products.
+These include an explanation of how to achieve a mirror finish, which includes understanding what is happening to the surface at a microscopic level.

 The two day course is limited to three students per class and I require a minimum of two students for the course to run.
 It is priced at £320/student or £600 for a two student booking.
 If you are interested in booking please get in touch, indicating if you are available midweek and /or weekends and I will pair you up with other students with similar requirements.